zew/go-questionnaire/README.md

 ## Semantics

 * Package `generators` contains programs for creating various questionaires.
-Questionaires are encoded as JSON file serving as template data entry.
+Questionaires are encoded as JSON file serving as data entry template.

 * Different questionaires are separated by URL path.